vvk130/backend-fullstack-course/instructions/instructions.md

 ![alt text](image-23.png)

 ## Create puzzle
 Go to Images and pick an url.
 Paste the url in the form and create a puzzle!
 If the url doesn't exist, you get an error.
 Then click the see puzzle and see the puzzle pieces, you can copy an imgurl to see the puzzles were really created.
+The application uses the Cloudinary api to crop the images.

 ![alt text](image-27.png)